 Tip: Don’t be overly blunt by placing your trophy show pieces too up-front and center.
 The point is to connect with your guest — not bash him or her over the head with your self-perceived “good taste.”
 Dostoyevsky just happens to be sitting on the coffee table?
 Oh, please!
 Be natural, and let your most valued possessions speak for themselves.
 When featured tastefully, they can foster sincere connection.

 Accessorize the place to feel homey.
 You’ve got the couch.
 You’ve got the music.
 You’ve even got a place to show-off all your favorite superhero figurines (hopefully your date shares your love of manga).
 What’s missing?
 Accessories!
 This includes throw pillows, blankets, candles, plants, bookends, sculptures, wall art and more.
-The charm is in the details, and you want your place to feel like a home — not a glorified storage unit.
+The charm is in the details, and you want your living space to feel like a home — not a glorified storage unit.
 Take a little time to arrange things artfully and don’t feel obligated to decorate with everything at once.
 You can even put some of your possessions away in drawers or closets to highlight other items.
 Leave room to breathe.
 Allow for clean surfaces and empty space.
 Consider laying out decorative objects in groups of three or five to create rhythm and balance.
 If you have a mantel, take advantage of this helpful but small space to really reflect your own decor style, whether that's rustic, bohemian/boho, Scandinavian, Moroccan, or even just clean and contemporary.

 Now, with the details squared away, all you have to do is pour up some tasty beverages, dim the lights and let the night carry you both away.